jjak0b/ansible_farm/docs/examples/example_01_basic_deploy_and_connect/index.md

         ansible_become_user: root
         ansible_become_password: virtualsquare

+        # following are used by the guest_provision role
+        project_id: example_01
+        project_revision: 0
+        allowed_phases:
+          - startup

 ```

 Hint: Since `parse_vms_definitions` is usually used to generate multiple VM, some platform dependent's info like the `ansible_user` may be useful to define them per platform group instead per host.
 This behavior may be achieved on runtime by the `init_vm_connection` role.
 It will add each VM as inventory host entry by using the `VM definition` object such that: